All Products

 If the region of the Amazon RDS for SQL Server instance is not available, you can select a region that is geographically closest to the instance.

-• If you set Access Method to Express Connect, VPN Gateway, or Smart Access Gateway, select the region of the Alibaba Cloud virtual private cloud (VPC) to which the Amazon RDS for SQL Server instance is connected.
+• If you set the Access Method parameter to Express Connect, VPN Gateway, or Smart Access Gateway, select the region of the Alibaba Cloud virtual private cloud (VPC) to which the Amazon RDS for SQL Server instance is connected.

 Connected VPC

-The ID of the Alibaba Cloud VPC to which the Amazon RDS for SQL Server instance is connected.
+Select the ID of the Alibaba Cloud VPC to which the Amazon RDS for SQL Server instance is connected.

 Note